jjdproductions/SendFuuds/README.md

 ### App Evaluation
 - **Category:** Social Media/Personal use
 - **Mobile:** This app would be primarily developed for iOS users and will work similar to apps like [Instagram](https://www.instagram.com/?hl=en).
-- **Story:** User takes a picture of their food and enters the expiration date for it.
-The app will notify the user if the food is about to expire or if a friend wants their food.
+- **Story:** A user takes a picture of their food, enters the expiration date and a general description, and posts it to their personal list.
+Days pass and the user gets notified that their food is about to expire, so they need to take action.
+The user then shares the food publicly to their friends.
+A friend comments on the user's post, letting the user know that they are interested in their food.
+The user and the friend discuss and finalize a time and place to meet.
+Once the friend has gotten the user's food, the user deletes the post.
 - **Market:** Any individual could choose to use this app.
 We all need to be aware of the food that we waste each day!
 - **Habit:** This app could be used more often by people who cook to ensure that the groceries they buy do not expire.
 - **Scope:** We will start by having users around UC Irvine use the application, but we expect that this application can be used by people around the world.